Space exploration: Pluto

-The dwarf planet Pluto presents significant challenges for spacecraft because of its great distance from Earth (requiring high velocity for reasonable trip times) and small mass (making capture into orbit very difficult at present).
+The dwarf planet Pluto presents significant challenges for spacecraft because of its great distance from Earth (requiring high velocity for reasonable trip times) and small mass (making capture into orbit difficult at present).
 Voyager 1 could have visited Pluto, but controllers opted instead for a close flyby of Saturn's moon Titan, resulting in a trajectory incompatible with a Pluto flyby.
 Voyager 2 never had a plausible trajectory for reaching Pluto.

 After an intense political battle, a mission to Pluto dubbed New Horizons was granted funding from the United States government in 2003.
 New Horizons was launched successfully on 19 January 2006.
 In early 2007 the craft made use of a gravity assist from Jupiter.
 Its closest approach to Pluto was on 14 July 2015; scientific observations of Pluto began five months prior to closest approach and continued for 16 days after the encounter.

 Kuiper Belt Objects

-The New Horizons mission also did a flyby of the small planetesimal Arrokoth, in the Kuiper belt, in 2019.
+The New Horizons mission also performed a flyby of the small planetesimal Arrokoth, in the Kuiper belt, in 2019.
 This was its first extended mission.